jefffhaynes/BinarySerializer/README.md

 #### Value Converter ####

-Sometimes binding directly to a source is insufficient and in those cases your best option is to define a value converter, which can be specified as part of the binding.
+Sometimes binding directly to a source is insufficient and in those cases the best option is to define a value converter, which can be specified as part of the binding.

 ```c#
 class SectorByteConverter : IValueConverter